Download PDF files

 Passionate, sensitive, intelligent, and talented, these are a few words one can think of when listening to Yannick Van de Velde’s piano playing.
-He is among the summit of the musical scene in Belgium and across Europe.
+He is among the summit of the musical scene across Europe.

 Born into a family of musicians, he quickly became devoted to music.
 His ever-growing passion for music brings him on an exciting road as pianist and musician.

 Mr. Van de Velde is a prizewinner in many international competitions: he was finalist of the Busoni Competition in Bolzano, Italy (2015), “Prix d’Argent” and Public Prize in the Piano Campus Competition in Paris, and first prize in the Nany Phillepart Foundation Competition.

 Yannick Van de Velde has strong experience as a soloist as well as a chamber musician.
 Among his repertoire are more than 30 concerti and integral music of Maurice Ravel.
 He has played under the baton of conductors such as Erich Lederhändler, Etienne Siebens, Michael Hofstätter, Ivo Venkov, Fabrice Parmentier, and others.
 Among his chamber music partners are members of the Berliner Philhamoniker: Nobuko Imai, Eldar Nebolsin, Michel Arrignon, ...

 Strongly interested in contemporary music, he played the world premiere of “Chanson” for piano and orchestra by Jean-Frédéric Neuburger and “Dream” of Frederic Rzweski.

 Yannick Van de Velde performed across the world in famous venues such as the Philharmonie of Berlin, the Acropolis Museum in Athens, Lincoln Center in New York,